apache/flink/docs/setup/config.md

 - `env.java.opts.taskmanager`: TaskManager-specific JVM options.
 These are used in addition to the regular `env.java.opts`.
 This configuration option is ignored by the YARN client.

-- `jobmanager.rpc.address`: The IP address of the JobManager, which is the master/coordinator of the distributed system (DEFAULT: localhost).
+- `jobmanager.rpc.address`: The external address of the JobManager, which is the master/coordinator of the distributed system (DEFAULT: localhost). **Note:** The address (host name or IP) should be accessible by all nodes including the client.

 - `jobmanager.rpc.port`: The port number of the JobManager (DEFAULT: 6123).